dams/dams.github.com/_posts/2013-09-16-p5-mop-a-gentle-introduction.markdown

 ## why `is` ? we already have `has` !

-OK this one thing is bothering me a lot: why do we have to use the word `is` when declaring an attribute?
+This one thing is bothering me a lot: why do we have to use the word `is` when declaring an attribute?
 The attribute declaration starts with `has`.
 So with `is`, that makes it *two* _verbs_ for *one* line of code.
 For me it's too much. in Moo*, the `is` was just one property. we had `default`, `lazy`, etc.